UnrealArtOptimization/minimal-mistakes/book/profiling/passes.md

 * _Responsible for_ ...
 * _Cost affected by_ ...
-* Role of the pass, optimization advice
+* Role of the pass
+* Optimization advice

+Some passes are much more important or customizable than others.
+Many of them react to changes in the scene, while others -- most notably post processes -- stay dependent on the resolution only.
+That's why the amount of information dedicated to each category varies greatly.

-Don't bother with reading the entire chapter at once.
-Skip straight to the pass you're interested in :)
+Don't feel forced to read the entire chapter at once.
+Jump straight to the pass you're interested in :)

 # Base pass